syedshazli/Leetcode-Practice/README.md

 * i!=j ensures we are not adding up the same element

 ------------------------------------------------------------------------------------------------------------------------------------------------
-[Problem 4]: firstBadVersion: You are a product manager and currently leading a team to develop a new product.
+EASY: [Problem 4]: firstBadVersion: You are a product manager and currently leading a team to develop a new product.
 Unfortunately, the latest version of your product fails the quality check.
 Since each version is developed based on the previous version, all the versions after a bad version are also bad.

 Suppose you have n versions [1, 2, ..., n] and you want to find out the first bad one, which causes all the following ones to be bad.